Darren Head is Chief Executive Officer of Bionova Scientific. He has also served as Chairman of Bionova’s Board of Directors since 2019.

-Amy Kong is Chief Executive Officer and Co-Founder of Bionova Scientific, where she has led the company through rapid growth and expansion from its early days as a start-up CRO to its current state as a full-service CDMO.
+Amy Kong is Chief Scientific Officer and Co-Founder of Bionova Scientific, where she has led the company through rapid growth and expansion from its early days as a start-up CRO to its current state as a full-service CDMO.

 Prior to co-founding Bionova in 2014, Amy held several scientific roles at leading biopharmaceutical firms including Boehringer Ingelheim, Amgen and Abgenix.
 At Boehringer Ingelheim, Inc. and Amgen, Amy spent several years as a Senior Research Scientist where her responsibilities included managing the Upstream Process Development group, leading media development activities, process development and process characterization (including characterizing the production bioreactor unit operation for a commercial process), process transfer and process improvements.
 In these roles, Amy prepared cell culture filings for the FDA QbD pilot program.
 She also evaluated the impact of critical raw materials on the productivity and product quality for a commercial process, resulting in 30% improvement in titer and improved process consistency.